 Commercial air conditioning systems run all-year-round working both day and night working hard to provide cool and clean air.
-What a lot of people don’t realise is that the average lifespan of commercial air conditioning systems is usually 12 to 15 years when properly maintained.
+What a lot of people don’t realize is that the average lifespan of commercial air conditioning systems is usually 12 to 15 years when properly maintained.

 This article looks at 5 easy ways you can extend the life of your HVAC system ensuring that it operates efficiently and continues to work at optimal performance throughout its life expectancy.

-Regardless of the age, model or size of your AC unit, you can follow this simple guide to help extend the life of your Air Conditioning unit.
+Regardless of the age, model, or size of your AC unit, you can follow this simple guide to help extend the life of your Air Conditioning unit.
 Our goal here at ADK is to help save you money in the long-term with expensive and costly repairs or even full system replacements.

 Schedule an A/C Check-Up